-CA Charlie Curreri is currently an A320 captain and Senior Manager of Project Wingman, a leading pilot peer assist program at American Airlines and the Allied Pilots Association.
+CA Charlie Curreri is currently an A320 captain and Senior Manager of Project Wingman, a pilot peer assist program at American Airlines and the Allied Pilots Association.
 He is a retired Air Force combat veteran of Desert Storm with over a 3000 hours fighter time.
-He is also a licensed professional counselor, CEAP and SAP in the state of Texas and holds a Masters in Human Relations and a Masters in Counseling, and is currently a PHD candidate.
+He is also a licensed professional counselor, CEAP and SAP in the state of Texas and holds a Masters in Human Relations and a Masters in Counseling, and is currently a PHD candidate at Grand Canyon University.
 Charlie has been married for over 32 years, and has 6 children, and 5 grandchildren!

 CA Chess Fulton is a B737 Captain and the Committee Chairman for Project LIFT and Special Services at Southwest Airlines Pilots Association.
 A chemist and regional scientist by education, Chess joined the Air Force out of college and is a combat veteran of Operations Enduring Freedom and Iraqi Freedom.
 He has been working in the substance abuse and mental health communities of aviation for 13 years and was instrumental in the formation of these services at the union level at Southwest Airlines.
 He, along with five other pilot peers, serve a membership of 10,000+ pilots as they face the demanding challenges of a career in aviation and in a society of ever increasing stress.